 See a document library in action - RJ Lee Group publications library

-RJ Lee Group are an industrial forensics analytical laboratory and scientific consulting firm.
-Their staff make regular presentations and public in peer-reviewed journals, so they wanted a publications library on their website showcasing the firm's work.
+RJ Lee Group is an industrial forensics analytical laboratory and scientific consulting firm.
+Their staff makes regular presentations and the public in peer-reviewed journals, so they wanted a publications resource library on their website showcasing the firm's work.

 With over 300 publications, they needed a user-friendly and easy-to-search library.

-You can also test drive a document library in action on the plugin demo.
+You can also test drive a document library in action on the WordPress document library plugin demo.

 It's time to set up the WordPress document library plugin

 Now you know how to create a WordPress document library!
 Barn2 plugins offer an all-in-one solution for professional document management with their Document Library Pro.
 As you can see, all the necessary features are included to streamline your document-handling process.